-- Keep the skin moisturized always as it creates a better environment for rapid growth of facial hair.
+- Keep the skin moisturized always as it creates a better environment for the rapid growth of facial hair.
 Remove any flaky or dry skin.

 - Always grab plenty of rest.
 Sleep helps damaged skin cells repair themselves and promote beard growth.

 - Manage stress well.
-Beards do not grow well under stress, but does when you are relaxed.
+Beards do not grow well under stress but does when you are relaxed.
 Many beauty and health experts believe hair reveals stress.

 - You might want to try Biotin.
-This dietary supplement is widely known to accelerate the increase the growth of hair and nails.
+This dietary supplement is widely known to accelerate the increase in the growth of hair and nails.

-- Protein found in meat, fish, eggs and nuts will grow facial hair faster.
+- Protein found in meat, fish, eggs, and nuts will grow facial hair faster.
 Always add this to your diets too.

 - Fruits and vegetables should not be discarded too.
-They are mostly vitamins in the natural form and so should be added to the daily diet for a fast growth of the beards.
+They are mostly vitamins in the natural form and so should be added to the daily diet for fast growth of the beards.

 - That urges to trim your ‘up and coming’ beards, ignore it completely.
 Leave it alone for about four to six weeks, that is if you want it to grow quickly.
-After which you can have the chance to groom as it is now full.
+After this, you can have the chance to groom as it is now full.